The Loom & Leaf Mattress Has Transformed My Sleep Experience

 In sitting down to write this article I had hoped to open with a witty analogy, comparing a mattress with something we engage with on a more conscious and deliberate everyday level.
-For example, a mattress is like food – we need it everyday to function, with good quality foods empowering us to thrive, and poor quality meals making our bodies and minds weaker and less effective.
 Or similarly, a mattress is like our desk at work – we need it to get the job done, but often don’t realize how much it effects our ability to complete tasks until we’re forced to use a rickety one that constantly wobbles back and forth.

 Nevertheless, none of these comparisons seemed truly sound to me in the end, however my point remains the same – the mattress you sleep on every night is far more important than most people realize.
 It helps us accomplish a task that we spend approximately 1/3 of our life doing – rest.
 It’s during these hours that our muscles and our brain cells are given the critical time they need to recover and recharge.
 And while research finds that nearly 97% of people agree that “a good night’s sleep is essential to quality of life,” half of the same group wants to own a better mattress due to the poor quality of sleep they currently experience.